xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Hyperparameters tuning in practice: Pandas vs. Caviar

 - Intuitions about hyperparameter settings from one application area may or may not transfer to a different one.
+- You should check the performance of your hyperparameter every few months since the computational resource changes.
-- If you don't have much computational resources you can use the "babysitting model":
+- If you don't have much computational resources you can use the "babysitting one model":
   - Day 0 you might initialize your parameter as random and then start training.
   - Then you watch your learning curve gradually decrease over the day.
   - And each day you nudge your parameters a little during training.